dgdimick/ARC-210-DCS-Display/README.md

 - DCSBIOS integration for in-game control and feedback
 - Red screen when DCSBIOS link has not been activated
 - RESET button resets both ESP32-S3 chips
-- ESP32-S3 chips can be updated via WiFi - code will need to be changed by user.
+- ESP32-S3 chips can be updated via WiFi - code will need to be changed by user - wifi_config.h will need to be configured by the user

-  *Note: This will depend on having rotary switches for the Modes.
-Placing both switches in postion 8 and pressing the GPS button will force a reboot that will launch over the air upgrade*
+  *Note: Placing both switches in postion 8 and pressing the GPS button will force a reboot that will launch over the air upgrade*

 ## Hardware